hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 `vagrant plugin install vagrant-aws`

-5. Additionally for the AWS provider to work you'll need to add a dummy box to Vagrant
+Additionally for the AWS provider to work you'll need to add a dummy box to Vagrant

 `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`

 ## First Steps (Virtual Box as a provider)

 To begin with lets validate that everything is installed correctly.
 If it is, we should be able to start up a simple hazelcast cluster running on some Ubuntu virtual machines running on your own desktop.
-We'll use the Vagrants default platform provider, VirtualBox to do this.
+We'll use Vagrants default platform provider, VirtualBox to do this.

-Take a look at the VagrantFile within `/src/main/vagrant`
+Take a look at the [VagrantFile](src/main/vagrant/VagrantFile) within `/src/main/vagrant`

 You should see the following block of configuration that tells Vagrant to set-up an Ubuntu instance and then to run Chef Solo.